Home

 Speed 6 - 240 cfm.

 The actual speed of every IQAir is measured at the factory and certified by the quality control engineer who tested it.
-Generally the certified numbers are a bit lower, and will decline as filters accumulate resistance with particle loading.

 Many cheaper air purifiers, considered as a whole, have less filtering ability than the IQAir running only the prefilter.

 The Health Pro prefilter collects over 90% of the particulate load by weight, and is the first to need replacement.
+This prefilter needs a prefilter of its own!

 Optional Coarse Dust Filter